Daryl Hannah: Film and television

 Beginning in 2015, Hannah portrayed Angelica Turing in Sense8, a series on Netflix from the Wachowskis.
 The series ran for two seasons, with a final episode released on June 8, 2018.
-Also in 2018, Hannah released Paradox, for which she served as writer and producer; the film featured musician Neil Young.
+Also in 2018, Hannah released Paradox, for which she served as writer and producer; the film featured her husband, musician Neil Young.

 In 2020, Hannah starred in The Now, a comedy series for The Roku Channel opposite Dave Franco.

 In 2023 she was nominated for a Grammy Award for Best Music Film for Neil Young & Crazy Horse's "A Band A Brotherhood A Barn".

 In 2025, Hannah directed the 2025 documentary film Coastal, a behind the scenes look at Neil Young's Coastal concert tour.

 Theatre

-Hannah is also an accomplished theater actress, reprising Marilyn Monroe's starring role in The Seven Year Itch in 2000 in London's West End.
+Hannah is an accomplished theater actress, reprising Marilyn Monroe's starring role in The Seven Year Itch in 2000 in London's West End.
 Reviews of the play commended Hannah's performance, with Lizzie Loveridge of Curtain Up! saying that the play was the "perfect vehicle" for Hannah to "show her talents as a comedienne."

 Other work

 Hannah wrote, directed and produced a short film titled The Last Supper.
 She directed, produced, and was cinematographer for the documentary Strip Notes, which was broadcast on Channel 4 in the UK and on HBO and documented the research Hannah did for her role as a stripper in Dancing at the Blue Iguana.

 In 2002, Hannah appeared in Robbie Williams' video for the song "Feel" portraying Williams' love interest.

-Hannah and actress Hilary Shepard Turner created two board games, Love It or Hate It and LIEbrary, with Hannah previewing the latter on The Ellen DeGeneres Show in 2005.
+Hannah and actress Hilary Shepard Turner created two board games, Love It or Hate It and LIEbrary.
+Hannah previewed the latter on The Ellen DeGeneres Show in 2005.